 - Fiesta nacho cheese condensed soup – can use cheddar cheese condensed soup too as an alternative, if you want heat add 1/2 finely diced jalapeno

-- Diced tomatoes – I like using petite version
+- Petite diced tomatoes – I like the smaller version but either way really

 - Ground beef – this is how to thaw Instant Pot frozen ground beef in case you forgot to take it out the night before.